 This syllabus is designed for students who are learning Malay as a foreign language.
-The aim is to develop an ability to use the language effectively for practical communication, corresponding to level A2/B1 of the CEFR.
+The aim is to develop an ability to use the language effectively for practical communication.
 The course is based on the linked language skills of listening, reading, speaking and writing, and these are built on as learners progress through their studies.
 The syllabus also aims to offer insights into the culture of countries and communities where Malay is spoken, thus encouraging positive attitudes towards language learning and towards speakers of other languages.
-The syllabus consists of five broad topics, which are;
+The syllabus consists of five broad topics, which are: